 Of course, if used in moderation, the risk is lower but still prevalent.
 Avoid energy drinks if possible and go for coffee or tea to boost your energy levels pre-run.

 Unfortunately, this is also the downfall of pre-workouts.
-Preworkout supplements are not typically regulated by a government agency, so companies are free to use whatever ingredients they see fit.
+A government agency does not typically regulate pre-workout supplements, so companies are free to use whatever ingredients they see fit.

 Many times, these ingredients are simple sugars or artificial sweeteners, which can spike blood sugar levels and lead to intestinal discomfort.